AI Statistics for Non-Majors

 Quantization, Pruning, Knowledge Distillation

-# Structure and Advantages of Retrieval-Augmented Generation (RAG)
+Structure and advantages of Retrieval-Augmented Generation (RAG)

-Expansion of Multimodal Models such as GPT-4V
+Expansion of multimodal models such as GPT-4V

-Screen Example 2 Explained in Lesson 3
+Screen example 2 explained in Lesson 3

 Lecture Title

-Learners interested in artificial intelligence and data science
+Learners interested in AI and data science

 Developers and researchers who want to systematically understand NLP or LLM technology

-Experience with using simple Python-based models (recommended)
+Experience using simple Python-based models (Recommended)

 You can gain a deep understanding of the overall history of language model development.